Microsoft/azure-docs.pt-pt/articles/cosmos-db/table-storage-how-to-use-python.md

 ## <a name="import-the-tableservice-and-entity-classes"></a>Importar as classes TableService e Entity

-Para trabalhar com entidades no serviço tabela do Azure no Python, use as classes [TableService][py_TableService] and [Entity][py_Entity] .
+Para trabalhar com entidades no serviço tabela do Azure no Python, use as classes [TableService][py_TableService] e [Entity][py_Entity] .
 Adicione este código perto da parte superior do ficheiro do Python para importá-las a ambas:

 ```python
 from azure.cosmosdb.table.tableservice import TableService